bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 ::: warning
  Bonita "username" should match the authenticated user login returned in the client response.
-You can configure Bonita engine to create the accounts on the fly in the database once a user accessing Bonita has been authenticated with Spnego (see the configuration of bonita-tenant-sp-custom.properties in the 6th section of the next chapter "Configure Bonita Bundle for Kerberos".
+You can configure Bonita engine to create the accounts on the fly in the database once a user accessing Bonita has been authenticated with Spnego (see the configuration of bonita-tenant-sp-custom.properties in the 6th section of the chapter "Configure Bonita Bundle for Kerberos".
 :::

 ## Pre-installation Environment Checks